Writers need websites, end of story.

 My own site is based on the same concept though on a much smaller scale (for now).
 Behind the scenes, I’m doing my freelance editing and writing work or writing a blog post.
 At the same time, I also help other writers develop solid writing skills through my course and coaching.

-9. A website is a great way to announce book events and special sales or fundraisers.
+9. Writers need websites to announce book events and special sales or fundraisers.

 Brad Warner’s Hardcore Zen is another great example of a writer’s website.